Your Relationship Is Making the Postpartum Depression Worse

 Why Treating Them Separately Misses the Point

-The reverse holds just as well.
-Couples who address only the relationship without acknowledging that one partner is depressed often find themselves working on communication skills inside a system where one person's nervous system does not yet have the capacity to use them.
-The tools do not land.
-Progress keeps stalling.
+The same holds in the other direction.
+When you address only the relationship without acknowledging that one of you is depressed, you can find yourselves working on communication skills inside a system where one person's nervous system does not yet have the capacity to use them.

-— Evon Inyang, MA, LAMFT · ForwardUs Counseling
+Evon Inyang, MA, LAMFT · ForwardUs Counseling

 Black couple sitting apart in bedroom, man looking away, postpartum relationship disconnection